 Making project management fun

-Inspired by this blog post about fun ways of doing day to day things, several bloggers have come together to run a competition to capture the best ideas for having more fun in project management.
+Inspired by this blog post [link removed] about fun ways of doing day to day things, several bloggers have come together to run a competition to capture the best ideas for having more fun in project management.

 They need your ideas to for having more fun in project management.
 There are prizes on offer including